Remember last year when I mentioned my alter ego? The one I call Tina?

 Practical Info for Visiting Wadi Bani Khalid

-Where to Stay: we were on this 3 day, 2 night organized tour with Bediyah Safari so we slept in the desert this night.
+Where to Stay: we were on this 3 day, 2 night organized tour with Bediyah Safari so we slept in the desert this night (UPDATE Jan 2018: the offered tour has since changed and looks like it now sleeps in desert camps instead of alone on the desert floor with no people around.
+Bediyah Safari is flexible though so I would ask if it’s possible to sleep independently in tents away from the resorts and hotel camps).
 The Oriental Nights Rest House is a good option for those exploring on their own.
 It is a popular base point for those exploring Wadi Bani Khalid, Ibra, and Wahiba Sands.
 Wadi Bani Khalid also makes a good day trip from the town of Sur an hour and a half away.

 What to Wear: the entrance to the wadi consists of a short hike past a local village.
 It’s best to cover up on this walk with something past both the knees and elbows.
 However, once you reach the swimming area it’s fine to wear your bathing suit on the rocky shore and throughout the winding swim to the cave.
 I wore a two-piece but honestly would have felt more comfortable in a one-piece or even swimming with a tank top over my suit.
 There were a few local families also enjoying the wadi and I felt a bit rude.
 Men can wear typical beach attire however speedos are not recommended.